lidaof/eg-react/README.md

 If you don't specify a data source, your legend and visualizer will receive no data.

 ### 2. Using your shiny customizations
-Components use customizations via `TrackModel`'s getRenderConfig() method, which returns `TrackSubtype` objects.
+Components use customizations via the getSubtypeConfig() method, which returns `TrackSubtype` objects.

-1. Package your customizations into an object matching the schema in `model/TrackSubtype.ts`.
+1. Package your customizations into an object matching the schema in `track/TrackSubtype.ts`.
-2. Import the object from step 1 into `model/TrackModel.js`.
+2. Import the object from step 1 into `track/getSubtypeConfig.js`.
-3. Add an entry to `TYPE_NAME_TO_SUBTYPE` in `model/TrackModel.js`, which maps track type name to track subtype objects, such as the one you created in step 1.
-This map is used in `TrackModel`'s getRenderConfig() method.
-Alternatively, for very fine-grained control, you can modify getRenderConfig() directly.
+3. Add an entry to `TYPE_NAME_TO_SUBTYPE` in `track/getSubtypeConfig.js`, which maps track type name to track subtype objects, such as the one you created in step 1.
+Alternatively, for very fine-grained control, you can modify getSubtypeConfig() directly.

 ## Performance tips
 Querying the width or height of any element, for example through `clientWidth` or `getBoundingClientRect()`, is slow.